CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/against-the-shadow.md

 > **Example:** A minion company that starts at Carn Dum can move normally or it can move to The Iron-deep—-The Iron-deeps lists Cam Dum as an adjacent site.
 Similarly, a minion company that starts at The Iron-deeps may attempt to move to any adjacent site listed: Cam Dum (0), The Under-leas (5), or The Under-vaults (6).
 However, after committing to movement, the moving player must roll a 5 or better to successfully move to The Under-leas or a 6 or better to successfully move to The Under-vaults.

 ---

-{: .text-center .text-gamma }
-NOTES

-These Original Rules provide the original published text without modification from errata or official clarifications.
-However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
-Such corrections are not annotated.
-Any correction beyond a minor issue would be left unaltered and described in an annotation.